 Why are soft skills important?

-Experience and knowledge are essential in any profession, but in recent years, more people than ever before have begun to realize the importance of other skills in determining the level of one's success.
+Experience and knowledge are essential in any profession, but in recent years, more than ever before, more and more people have begun to realize the importance of other skills in determining the level of their own success.

 Soft skills help you work more effectively in your chosen career, build strong professional relationships, acquire authority and to meet the challenges that arise at work.